sami800/sami800/README.md

 - 🔭 I’m currently working on my personal project
 - 🌱 I’m currently learning Fullstack and Machine Learning.
 - 👯 I’m looking to collaborate on with other content creators.
+- 🥅 Goals: Contribute more to Open Source projects